mvitor/mvitor/README.md

 - Exploring Kubernetes environment with Gitops using Flux. [https://github.com/mvitor/lab-flux-k8s](https://github.com/mvitor/lab-flux-k8s)

-    - AWS Kubernetes Cluster using Fargate deployment using Terraform as IaaC.
+    - AKS using Fargate deployment using Terraform as IaaC.
     - Deployment of Kafka environment with Consumer/Producer using Strimzi CRD, Graphana and Prometheus Helm charts for Installation.
 Automation steps are executed with Ansible.
     - CI CD created in Jenkins using Terraform plugin.

-- Kafka Environment in Kubernetes lab using Vagrant and minikube . [https://github.com/mvitor/lab-flux-k8s](https://github.com/mvitor/lab-flux-k8s)
+- Kafka Environment in Kubernetes lab using Vagrant and minikube/AWS AKS. [https://github.com/mvitor/minikubelab_kafka_awsvm](https://github.com/mvitor/minikubelab_kafka_awsvm)
     - Deployment of Kafka environment with Python 3 Consumer/Producer using Strimzi CRD, Graphana and Prometheus Helm charts for Installation.
 Automation steps are executed with Ansible.
 <br/>